r-powar/DropTokenGame/README.md

 ![samplegame](https://github.com/rafastealth/9dt-mobile/blob/master/sample_game.png)

 ## Our 9dt service
 We've designed a not-very-smart 9dt playing service.
 It takes a GET param called "moves" that is a JSON array of all the moves that have taken place from the beginning of the game and returns that array plus it's move.
-It will 400 when there's it's given an invalid set of moves - for example if a column has too many tokens in it - but it can not tell if the player has won or lost.
+It will 400 when it's given an invalid set of moves - for example if a column has too many tokens in it - but it can not tell if the player has won or lost.

 Here is an example call for a game where player 1 went in column 0, 3 and 3 and player 2 went in column 0 and 2:
 [https://w0ayb2ph1k.execute-api.us-west-2.amazonaws.com/production?moves=[0,0,3,2,3]](https://w0ayb2ph1k.execute-api.us-west-2.amazonaws.com/production?moves=%5B0,0,3,2,3%5D)